 - Trays and gates.
 Removable items are easier to clean and sanitize.

+A cage liner or newspaper is easy to remove.
 Newspaper keeps the bottom of the cage clean, as most parrots sleep on perches where they feel safe.

 Replicating these conditions with 3 perches in a pineapple green cheek conure’s cage will ensure it feels safe and secure.
 When positioning them: